gush3l/yeelight-media-sync/README.md

 ## Dependencies

-- [colorthief](https://www.npmjs.com/package/colorthief) - A module to get the dominant color from an image.
+- [colorthief](https://www.npmjs.com/package/colorthief) - A NPM package to get the dominant color from an image.
-- [yeelight-awesome](https://www.npmjs.com/package/yeelight-awesome) - A library to control Yeelight devices.
+- [yeelight-awesome](https://www.npmjs.com/package/yeelight-awesome) - A NPM package to control Yeelight devices.
+- [nowplaying-cli](https://github.com/kirtan-shah/nowplaying-cli) - A macOS command-line utility to retrieve the artwork.

 ## License